co-lo-e/clojure_research/README.md

   - [x] xi.
 Comment on beginning of the file with course, student, and professor name, each header, constants, and methods

 ## Project 2<a name="project-2-"></a>

+- WBS:
+  - [] i: convert to a web app
+  - [] ii: CRUD with the in-memory data
+  - [] iii: write csv with either UUID file name or custom name.